dhruvgoe/IBM-FEWD-Project/README.md

 **Health Systems**: Discussing the importance of strengthening health systems and ensuring universal health coverage.

 ## Acknowledgements
 This project was developed during a 6-week summer internship program from IBM SkillsBuild.
 We would like to thank IBM for providing us with this opportunity to learn and grow in our skills.
-Special thanks to our mentors and teammates for their support and collaboration.
+Special thanks to our mentors and teammates for their support and collaboration